 - RHI encourages mixed income developments.
 No more than 25% of total rental apartments in a single development may receive RHI vouchers.
 This 25% cap also applies on a building-by-building basis in developments that comprise multiple buildings. - Disabled-only developments may receive RHI vouchers for up to 100% of the apartments.
 Please note that, to the extent the proposal includes provision of special services available for disabled tenants, the RHI program does not provide funding for such services. - RHI applications must request a minimum of five (5) RHI vouchers. - Developments located in low poverty census tracts are encouraged.
 Applications for developments in areas of high poverty concentrations may need to receive a waiver from HUD or the Lead PHA.
 This may delay award of RHI vouchers. - For developments that are new construction or substantial rehabilitation, Davis Bacon wage rates apply. - If RHI vouchers are requested for developments that require residents to be relocated, those residents must be relocated in accordance with the Uniform Relocation Act at the owners or the development's expense - For development proposals that require families to be relocated, HUD regulations require that all eligible families be given "absolute" priority to return to the development.
 If the family qualifies for voucher assistance, it is up to the discretion of each individual PHA as to whether it can prioritize relocatees on its waiting list.
-Please contact the PHA in the jurisdiction of your proposal. - RHI vouchers can only be applied to vacant units. - Owners of properties with RHI units will select tenants from a list provided by the Lead PHA that will include tenants referred by all the participating PHAs.
-The Lead PHA will refer at least three times as many potential tenants as there are units available, providing the owners with choice in resident selection.
+Please contact the PHA in the jurisdiction of your proposal. - RHI vouchers can only be applied to vacant units. - Owners of properties with RHI units will select tenants from a list provided by the MPC and Housing Choice Partners (HCP).
+As part of the Chicago Regional Housing Choice Voucher Initiative, a HUD-funded program, a regional waiting list, managed by HCP, will be used to refer households the the owner.
+HCP will refer at least three times as many potential tenants as

-- Owners are responsible for screening prospective tenants for occupancy of RHI units. - All RHI units must be occupied by residents referred by the Lead PHA.
-Property owners may refer potential residents to the Lead PHA waiting list.
-However, the Lead PHA may not be accepting additional individuals to its waiting list.
-Property owners should check with the Lead PHA. - All of the PHAs will establish a preference for tenants who are working, or in training for work, within a 12-mile radius of the apartments. - Owners must comply with all applicable non-discrimination laws and regulations in screening and making offers of housing for assisted and nonassisted apartments. - RHI vouchers may be requested for a term of up to 15 years.
+- there are units available, providing the owners with choice in resident selection. - Owners are responsible for screening prospective tenants for occupancy of RHI units. - All RHI units must be occupied by residents referred off the RHI waiting list.
+Property owners may encourage potential residents to apply to the RHI waiting list when it opens, but there priority is given to residents currently on the regional waiting list Property owners should check with the Lead PHA for that development. - All of the PHAs will establish a preference for tenants who are working, or in training for work, within a 12-mile radius of the apartments and who are unemployed due to reasons of age and disability. - Owners must comply with all applicable non-discrimination laws and regulations in screening and making offers of housing for assisted and nonassisted apartments. - RHI vouchers may be requested for a term of up to 15 years.
 Extensions are at the discretion of the PHAs.